 “Envy and greed grow on the same stalk.” – Namibian proverb

-“Foremost among these defects are the other deadly sins of greed, lust, anger, gluttony, envy, and sloth.” – PTP
+“Foremost among these defects are the other deadly sins of greed, lust, anger, gluttony, envy, and sloth.” – PTP123

-For more BB and 12&12 passages on greed, please click on http://164andmore.com and search for greed and miserly and their cognates.
-For antidotes to greed, see, under Practice These Virtues on this site, the posts for Gratitude, Generosity, and Simplicity.
+For PTP4 discussion of greed, see Chapter 16: Character Defects, Greed, pp. 349-352.
+For more BB and 12&12 passages, please click on http://164andmore.com and search for greed and miserly and their cognates.
+For antidotes to greed see, under Practice These Virtues on this site, the posts for Gratitude, Generosity, and Simplicity.